Updated on January 28, 2023

 Here’s the truth.
 What was the norm before in many aspects of society is no longer acceptable.
 From gender identity to sexual harassment, what was once considered “okay” or ignored and never spoken about for fear of shame decades ago, is now understood as unacceptable.
 The same is true for stigmatizing language about mental health.

 Keep in mind that every person has value and is deserving of respect.
 Reducing them to a label or using derogatory terms to describe them is both disrespectful and hurtful.
+A mental health diagnosis doesn’t define a person; it’s a guide for treatment.

 When You Make the Change